cecileung1208/Stock-Market-Trend-Analysis/README.md

 ![Image](https://github.com/cecileung1208/Stock-Market-Trend-Analysis/blob/main/Images/2015%20Results.png)

 2016

-Based on the results in the below image, the 2016 results show that:

  * Ticker SD has the Maximum % Price Increase at 11,675.00%
  * Ticker DYN.W has the Minimum % Price Decrease at 91.49%
  * Ticker BAC has the Highest Stock Volume at 27,428,529,600 shares